DIRECTORS & ADVISORS

 Contact: aarcher@centreoftheuniverse.org

-Ida von schuckmann, Education Lead
+Ida von Schuckmann, Education Lead

 Ida von Schuckmann enjoys the sense of community and friendship afforded by her involvement as a volunteer and FDAO Board member.
 Ida was born in Germany and came to Canada as a toddler.
 She spent her first 13 years in Canada in Edmonton and it’s surrounding farmland and many lakes.
 A family move to join her Grandmother in Victoria brought with it different outdoor adventures.
 It was around that time that her family paid their first visit to to the DAO.
 It was fascinating and invoked her imagination.